Napa County reports 4 new COVID-19 cases

 Editor’s note: Because of the health implications of the COVID-19 virus, this article is being made available free to subscribers and non-subscribers alike.
 If you’d like to join us in supporting the mission of local journalism, please visit napavalleyregister.com/members/join

-Watch Now: What to do if you're heading back to the gym during COVID-19
+Watch Now: How to safely go to the dentist during a pandemic

 Concerned about COVID-19?